 If you are successful, our training contract offer will be conditional on you successfully completing the LPC, passing each module on the first attempt.
 For those who have yet to take their LPC, we will meet the cost of the LPC at our preferred supplier, BPP, provided that, if you subsequently choose not to join us as a trainee, you will be obliged to refund those costs to us.
 We will meet the cost of your attendance on the compulsory Professional Skills Course which will take place during the course of your training contract.
 We will consider the cost of any required re-attendance or re-sits at our discretion.

 With the introduction of the Solicitors Qualifying Exam (SQE) as an alternative route to qualification, the way in which solicitors qualify is changing.
-Our recruitment programme to date has been based on the traditional route to qualification but we are in the process of transitioning to the SQE.
+Our recruitment programme to date has been based on the traditional route to qualification but we are now transitioning to the SQE.
 Non-law graduates will be required to take a law conversion before embarking on SQE prep courses.
-We will meet the cost of the SQE1, Essentials for Practice and SQE2 at our preferred supplier, BPP, provided that if you subsequently choose not to join us, you will be obliged to refund those costs to us.
+We will meet the cost of the SQE1 prep & exam, the SQE2 prep & exam and the Essentials for Practice at our preferred supplier, BPP, provided that if you subsequently choose not to join us, you will be obliged to refund those costs to us.
 Once passed, candidates will join the firm for two years of Qualifying Work Experience.

-Our practice is split into the following areas of law: Civil Litigation, Commercial and Company, Employment, Family, Private Client and Property.
-During your training contract/qualifying work experience, you will be given the opportunity to work in at least three areas of law.
+Our practice is split into the following areas of law: civil litigation, commercial and company, employment, family, private client, and property.
+We want our trainees to receive a broad depth of training and we have restructured our programme so that our trainees can gain experience in each of our practice areas.
+During your training contract/qualifying work experience, you will be given the opportunity to work in employment and disputes/reputation management, property and family/private client and corporate/commercial.
 You may also be asked to complete an ad hoc client secondment for up to three months.
-Alongside a competitive salary, our trainees are eligible for a range of benefits including a cash plan scheme, 24/7 GP access, discounted gym membership, private health insurance, group income protection, death in service, pension, cycle-to-work scheme, payroll giving and season ticket loans.
+Alongside a competitive salary, our trainees are eligible for a range of benefits including a cash plan scheme, 24/7 GP access, an employee assistance programme, discounted gym membership, private health insurance, group income protection, mindfulness and well-being sessions, death in service, pension, cycle-to-work scheme, payroll giving and season ticket loans.